mickael-kerjean/filestash-website/_posts/2020-08-31-sftp-online-test.md

       <div class="hgroup">
         <h1>SFTP Testing Tool</h1>
         <p class="container">
-          Test your SFTP server from this testing tool <br>
+          Test your SFTP connecting from this testing tool <br>
           Enter your server IP or domain and our test tool will tell you everything it finds about your SFTP server
         </p>
       </div>